 The turning point that ultimately led to publication of my novel was taking Shelley Singer’s online mystery writing class through Writers.com.
 Shelley’s encouragement, technical know-how, and the practical and moral support of Shelley and my classmates tipped the balance for me to take my book seriously and to never to give up on it.
 Highly recommended! ~ Joyce Mason, Author, The Crystal Ball (New Inkarnation Media: November 11, 2013).www.joycemason.com and www.amazon.com/author/joycemason.

-A student--Rosean Mile--has created a wonderful blog for writers called Pen and Plot and the first one is just out.
+Another student--Rosean Mile--has created a wonderful blog for writers called Pen and Plot.
 Among other things, there's a great interview with me and a crossword puzzle that includes a clue referring to some of my work.
 I've always wanted to be in a crossword puzzle!
 That's http://www.penandplot.com.

 Good news.
 My Maestro Leloir mystery, Final Adagio, was the Grand Prize winner in the San Francisco Writers Conference Contest.
 [Feb 15, 2013]